 A forum of Scientific Directors of European Research Centres in the Mathematical Sciences, to foster advanced research training.

-The Ethics Committee focuses on unethical behaviour in mathematical research, publication, and related matters.
+The Ethics Committee focuses on promoting ethical behaviour in mathematical research, publication, and related matters.
 It will challenge unethical behaviour which includes, for example, plagiarism, duplicate publication, inadequate citations, inflated self-citations, dishonest refereeing, failing to address conflicts of interest or incorrect handling of submissions.

 Undertaking actions to foster the development of mathematics in economically less-favoured regions within the geographical area of EMS membership.